sathish506/terraform_basics/README.md

                     private_ip, vm_id, network_attributes

 You cannot create either an attibute nor an argument.
 You just need to stick to the provider documentation.

+  ####  Can we write TF Code in multiples files of a folder ?

+YES!
+As long as your code is in the files that ends with *.tf, terraform takes care of everything.

+When you do a Terraform Plan, it will load all of them in Alphabetical Order.
+But compiles as per the logic. ( tf will take care of it. )